 - All staff and patrons ages five and older are required to wear masks or face coverings in all off-ice areas of the indoor and outdoor facilities including locker rooms and bathrooms.
 Face coverings may be removed in the parking lot.

-- Face coverings are not required on the ice, as skating and hockey are considered “strenuous physical activities” per the Missoula City-County Health Department.
-However, participants may choose to wear masks during these activities.
+- Face coverings are not required on the ice for hockey programs as it is considered a “strenuous physical activity” per the Missoula City-County Health Department.

 - Skaters may remove face coverings just prior to entering the ice and must put coverings back on when they are off the ice.
 Hockey players may remove their face coverings when they put on their helmet and exit the locker room.
 Patrons must store face coverings with their personal belongings to ensure their mask does not get mixed up with others.